shirish93/shirish93.github.io/_posts/2024-02-16-checklist-manifesto.md

 ---
 layout: post
 title: "The Checklist Manifesto: A Guide to Better Software Engineering"
 author: shirish
-categories: [ review, book-review, leadership]
+categories:
+  - review
+  - book-review
+  - leadership
 featured: false
 hidden: false
-image: "assets/images/checklist.jpg"
+image: assets/images/checklist.jpg
 rating: 4.5
+image_description: Image from the publisher page.
+Human-created.
 ---

 A review of Atul Gawande's seminal book ~ The Checklist Manifesto ~ and the lessons it holds for engineers.